 GeneCards Summary for ABCC3 Gene

-ABCC3 (ATP-Binding Cassette, Sub-Family C (CFTR/MRP), Member 3) is a Protein Coding gene.
-Diseases associated with ABCC3 include cholangiolocellular carcinoma and dubin-johnson syndrome.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include ATPase activity, coupled to transmembrane movement of substances and organic anion transmembrane transporter activity.
-An important paralog of this gene is ABCC5.
+ABCC3 (ATP Binding Cassette Subfamily C Member 3) is a Protein Coding gene.
+Diseases associated with ABCC3 include Dubin-Johnson Syndrome and Extrahepatic Cholestasis.
+Among its related pathways are Blood-Brain Barrier and Immune Cell Transmigration: Pathways Overview and Fluoropyrimidine Activity.
+Gene Ontology (GO) annotations related to this gene include transporter activity and ATPase activity, coupled to transmembrane movement of substances.
+An important paralog of this gene is ABCC1.

 May act as an inducible transporter in the biliary and intestinal excretion of organic anions.
 Acts as an alternative route for the export of bile acids and glucuronides from cholestatic hepatocytes (By similarity).